A complete kit of all the electronic parts shown is available,

 plugged in the right way around, as identified by a black band at

 one end of the glass case.
-With the exception of
+With the exception of the bipolar

-connected the correct way round as indicated by a white stripe
+way round as indicated by a white stripe with a "-" negative

-with a "-" negative symbol on the negative side.
+symbol on the negative side.

 Assemble the Transistors.